-A. Artificial intelligence B. Predictive encompass a variety of statistical techniques, including data mining, modeling, and machine learning that analyze current and historical facts to make assessments about future or otherwise unknown events.
+A. Artificial intelligenceB.
+Predictive encompass a variety of statistical techniques, including data mining, modeling, and machine learning that analyze curren and historical facts to make assessments about future or otherwise unknown events.

 analytics C. Telematics is defined as the theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.

 is a tool that enables a granular examination of personal lines accounts, letting underwriters zero-in on individual risks.
 Examples include vehicle tracking devices and devices in homes to provide real-time information.

-Dir predom n of the following sources of information, indicate whether they are inately used in commercial lines or personal lines by putting a C or P e source of information.
+Dir predom n of the following sources of information, indicate whether they are ninately used in commercial lines or personal lines by putting a C or P e source of information.

-1. CLUE reports
+5. CLUE reports

-2. Premium audits
+6. Premium audits

-3. Detailed financia al statements
+7. Detailed financia al statements

-4. nome construction and repair
+8. Permit data on h nome construction and repair

-т. r cirriit data orr i

-5. Tools such as Bes st Hazard Index, FC&S, and NAICS codes
+9. Tools such as Be st Hazard Index, FC&S, and NAICS codes

-D epartment St tructure
+D epartment Sti ucture

-1. Which four of the underwriting de e following is the correct list of specific criteria used to structure an partment?
+1. Which four of the underwriting de Company size Geographic Account typ ze territory

-Company siz ze

-☐ Geographic territory

-Account typ es

-Structural e volution
+Structural ev

-Company ch narter
+Company ch

-Legal enviro nment
+Legal enviro

-Distribution force
+Distribution

 Investment return

-Dir rections: Indicate with a vunderwriting au Yes or No which of the following thority. entities may be granted
+Directions: Indicate with a Yes or No which of the following entities may be granted underwriting authority.

-1. Policyholders
+2. Policyholders

 Yes No

-2. Independent agency per sonnel
+3. Independent agency per sonnel

 Yes No

-3. Exclusive, direct, captive agents
+4. Exclusive, direct, captive agents

 Yes No

-4. Marketing representative es.
+5. Marketing representative S

 Yes No

-5. Policyholder's legal coun sel
+6. Policyholder's legal coun sel

 Yes No

-6. Managing general agents s (MGA)
+7. Managing general agents s (MGA)

 Yes No

-7. Risk specialist/loss contro ol specialist
+8. Risk specialist/loss contro ol specialist

 Yes No

-Dir rections: Circle True or Fa lse.
+Dir ections: Circle True or Fa lse.

-1. Underwriters employed k necessity. by small insurance companies are e typically generalists out of
+9. Underwriters employed k necessity. by small insurance companies ar e typically generalists out of

+True False

+10. es may have the luxury of design market segments and geograp

 True False